Reimagining Anomalies: What If Anomalies Were Normal?: Full Quantitative Results per Normal Class

-In the main paper, we proposed a method to generate counterfactual explanations (CEs) for deep anomaly detection on images.
-We also presented several objective evaluation techniques to validate their performance on MNIST, Colored-MNIST (C-MNIST), CIFAR-10, and GTSDB across different definitions of normality.
+In the main paper, we presented several objective evaluation techniques to validate the proposed CEs' performance on MNIST, Colored-MNIST (C-MNIST), CIFAR-10, GTSDB, and ImageNet-Neighbors (INN) across different definitions of normality.
 Following previous work on semantic image-AD \citep{ruff2018deep, golan2018deep, hendrycks2019deep, hendrycks2019using, ruff2020, tack2020csi, ruff2021, liznerski2021, liznerski2022exposing}, we turned classification datasets into AD benchmarks by defining a subset of the classes to be normal and using the remainder as ground-truth anomalies for testing.
-If just one class is normal, this approach is termed \emph{one vs.~rest} AD.
+If only one class is normal, this approach is termed \emph{one vs.~rest} AD.
 Apart from investigating one vs.~rest, we also explored a variation with multiple classes being normal.
 For our experiments, we considered all classes of MNIST and CIFAR-10 as single normal classes and, to keep the computational load at a reasonable level, a subset of 20 normal class combinations.
 The class combinations were chosen from $\left\lbrace \left(i, (i+1) \mod 10\right)| i \in \lbrace0,\dots,9\rbrace \right\rbrace \cup \left\lbrace \left(i, (i+2) \mod 10\right)| i \in \lbrace0,\dots,9\rbrace \right\rbrace$.
 For Colored-MNIST, we considered all combinations of color and the digit one as normal.
-For GTSDB, we considered the following pairs of street signs as normal: all four combinations of speed limit signs, the ``give way'' and stop sign, and the ``danger'' and ``construction'' warning sign.
+For GTSDB, we considered the following combination of street signs as normal: all four combinations of speed limit signs, the ``give way'' and stop sign, and the ``danger'' and ``construction'' warning sign.
 Additionally, we considered four larger sets of normal classes: all ``restriction ends'' signs, all speed limit signs, all blue signs, and all warning signs.
 In total, we consider ten different scenarios of normal definitions for GTSDB.
-For each scenario on each dataset, a new AD model and counterfactual generator was trained for four random seeds. \\